contagon/handbook/handbook/6-stake-leadership.md

 The stake presidency assigns high councilors to work with the stake Young Women and Primary organizations.
 When a member of the stake presidency meets with one of these presidencies, the high councilor also attends.
 Assigned high councilors also attend stake leadership meetings for these organizations.

 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The stake presidency may assign high councilors to assist with the programs listed in [6.2.1.6](6-stake-leadership.md#6216-stake-organizations-and-programs).
+They may also assign a high councilor to assist with needs for members with disabilities (see [38.8.27](38-church-policies-and-guidelines.md#38827-members-with-disabilities)).

 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The stake presidency may assign high councilors to represent them by speaking in sacrament meetings and other settings.
 The stake presidency determines the frequency of these speaking assignments.
 It is not necessary for high councilors to speak in sacrament meeting every month.
 The stake presidency may also assign stake organization presidency members to speak in these settings (see [6.7.1](6-stake-leadership.md#671-stake-relief-society-young-women-primary-and-sunday-school-presidencies) and [6.7.2](6-stake-leadership.md#672-stake-young-men-presidency)).